han-liu/SynCT_TcMRgFUS/README.md

 The paper link is https://arxiv.org/abs/2202.10136

 The jounal version "Evaluation of Synthetically Generated CT for use in Transcranial Focused Ultrasound Procedures" is currently under review.
-The pre-print version is available at https://arxiv.org/pdf/2210.14775.pdf, where you will find out more details in implementation and in-depth result analysis.
+The preprint version is available at https://arxiv.org/pdf/2210.14775.pdf, where you will find out more details in implementation and in-depth result analysis.

 If you find our repo useful to your research, please consider citing our works: